Why Your Senior Dog Needs Specialized Boarding Care

 2. Mobility and Joint Support

-The independent providers in the Ruh-Roh Retreat network offer real home environments — the kind of setting that simply can't be replicated in a traditional facility.
+The independent providers in the Ruh-Roh Retreat network offer real home environments — the kind of setting that's hard to replicate in a traditional facility.
 If you're still weighing your options, kennel vs. in-home boarding covers the key differences in detail.

 • Orthopedic Bedding: Proper support for aging spines and hips.